Bubu Chacha

 Bubu Chacha (ぶぶチャチャ, Bubu Chacha) is a Japanese slice of life anime series created by Akira Okeya (writer of Mobile Suit Gundam: The 08th MS Team and Transformers: Armada), Iku, Takeshi Anzai and Tetsuro Amino (director of Blue Comet SPT Layzner).
-Dubbed by Glemar F. Produced by Daume and Japan Digital Entertainment, the series was directed and written by Akira Okeya and produced by Katsuhiko Nozawa, the animation producer of Please Twins!.
+Produced by Daume and Japan Digital Entertainment, the series was directed and written by Akira Okeya and produced by Katsuhiko Nozawa, the animation producer of Please Twins!.
 Character designs were done by Shinji Ochi, who did the character designs later on in Ichigeki Sacchu!!
 HoiHoi-san.
 The series first premiered on NHK from April 8, 1999, to November 25, 1999, with a total of 26 episodes.

 A second season titled I Love Bubu Chacha! (だいすき! ぶぶチャチャ, Daisuki!
 Bubu Chacha) premiered two years later on NHK from April 3, 2001, to November 29, 2001, with a total run of 25 episodes.
 The first and/or the second season was also broadcast internationally on Disney Channel Asia (Asia Pacific), GMTV2 (United Kingdom), Raidue (Italy), TRT (Turkey), ABS-CBN (Philippines), Trans TV and Spacetoon (Indonesia), TVOKids (Canada) and Hero TV (Philippines).
 The animation studio itself later worked with Takeshi Anzai to produce the anime adaptation of Strawberry Marshmallow.